kairos-io/hadron/README.md

 ## Hadron Linux

-The foundational Linux for the cloud.
+The foundational Linux for the cloud and the edge.
 Hadron is a minimal, from-scratch distro using vanilla components, engineered for trusted and flexible boot environments.

 Stays close to upstream with `musl`, `systemd`, and `vanilla kernels` for modern, secure workloads.